News 11 Oct. 2023

 Guillermo Ulke has extensive experience in structuring and negotiating major cross-border transactions, including infrastructure projects, mergers and acquisitions, financings and joint ventures.
-He has also advised sovereign clients on a number of contractual and investment disputes.
+He has also advised sovereign clients in commercial arbitration and investment disputes.

 Mr. Ulke’s experience in law, business and finance enables him to provide creative and effective strategic advice on complex international transactions and disputes.
 In recent years he has advised on multiple large projects and transactions in the Americas and Europe.